Unity

 Locking for scenes and prefabs

 Unity scenes and prefabs merge poorly.
-Lock them before you edit and release on commit — no more stomped changes.
+Lock them before you edit and release on commit.
+No more stomped changes.

 Unity-aware defaults